manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<Counter />, document.getElementById('root'));
 ```

 We have defined the initial State `initialState` and the reducer function `reducerFunction`.
-The initial state only consists of an object which holds a `count` property which is `0` initially.
+The initial state only consists of an object which holds a `count` property which is initially `0`.
 The reducer function on the other hand expects a `state` and an `action` which are later passed to the reducer function by calling the `dispatch` function.
 These two parameters will then create the **new** state. **But beware**: instead of mutating an existing state, we always have to create a new state!
 Otherwise mutations of the existing state will lead to side effects which are not intended and cause incorrect display of components.
 A **reducer** function should always be a **pure** function.

 The **reducer function**, as well as the initial state, are then passed to the `useReducer()` Hook which will return a tuple.
 The tuple consists of two values: the first element will portray the **current state** in this particular rendering phase and the second value will be the so-called **dispatch** function.